-Dameun Strange, ACF Director of Community and Belonging, moderates two panel discussions that serve as a culmination of these earlier conversations.
+Dameun Strange, ACF Director of Community and Belonging, moderated two panel discussions that served as a culmination of these earlier conversations.
 We hope, through this convening, we can encourage collaboration, audience development, and new opportunities for the exceptional artists who reflect our diverse city to create new artistic experiences.
-Dameun will be joined by artists Keno Evol, Black Table Arts, Sha Cage, TruRuts, Mary Anne Quiroz, Indigenous Roots, Alejandra Tobar-Alatriz, Rootsprings, Ananya Chatterjea, Ananya Dance Theatre, David Hamilton, Cedar Cultural Center, and Junauda Petrus-Nash, Free Black Dirt.
+Dameun was joined by artists Keno Evol, Black Table Arts, Sha Cage, TruRuts, Mary Anne Quiroz, Indigenous Roots, Alejandra Tobar-Alatriz, Rootsprings, Ananya Chatterjea, Ananya Dance Theatre, David Hamilton, Cedar Cultural Center, and Junauda Petrus-Nash, Free Black Dirt.

 May 20, 2021 4 PM